“We cannot live solitary lives. The effort to reach out and connect to others is itself a spiritual practice.”

 At Shinnyo-en, we walk the path to enlightenment hand in hand with others.

-Read the storyView more stories of fellowship, encouragement, and inspiration
+Read storyView more stories of fellowship, encouragement, and inspiration

 Sending Off the Spirits of the Dead